 The airport is served by a single bus line, which stops at all terminals.
 Another bus service allows easy access to the Twin Cities, as well as the excellent light rail.
 Both are extremely cheap.

 There is a 1.5-mile walk between the entrance and exit via an MSP airport walking path that goes through the terminal and provides a great chance to enjoy the outdoors and some of the nearby attractions such as Historic Fort Snelling, or the Mall of America, the LARGEST shopping mall in the US, which is just minutes away!

 For a day trip, take the Blue Line light rail into downtown Minneapolis to enjoy some art at the Walker Arts Center, some amazing cuisine, and some of that delicious Minnesota beer!

 See Related: Going (Formerly Scott’s Cheap Flights) Review

 16. Vancouver International Airport (Richmond, British Columbia, Canada)

 Is that an indicator of just how amazing this place is?
-This airport also has great security, baggage claim, lounges, and incredible shopping facilities for passengers.
+This airport has great security, baggage claim, lounges, and incredible passenger shopping facilities.

 Frequently Asked Questions (FAQs)